dstadelman/backtest-leverage-long-run/README.md

 Attempted backtest of system similar to [Leverage for the Long Run - A Systematic Approach to Managing Risk and Magnifying Returns in Stocks](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2741701).

+## Current State

+The backtest code is not complete and does not test the strategy outlined in the paper.
+A sample backtest is currently in the code that tests a similarish strategy with no leverage.

 ## Setup